rguzvic/guzvara/README.md

 ## Additional configuration

 You can add colours to specific named events by adding the colours section to your config.
-For example:
+Colours are specified as [named CSS3 colours](https://developer.mozilla.org/en-US/docs/Web/CSS/named-color).
+For example, to colour events for your bin calendar, you might use:

 ```
 icalendar:
+  calendars:
+    - entity_id: calendar.bins
       secret: yourSuperSecret
   colours:
     - name: "Recycling"
       colour: green
-    - name: "Important Event"
+    - name: "Food waste"
-      colour: red
+      colour: brown
 ```

 ## Known issues